Sharon Dowell Shows Her Eastside Prideby Tim Miner on November 21, 2019

 Earlier this year, Rosalia Torres-Weiner painted a mural to the Eastside Crossing shopping center.
 Last week, Sharon Dowell, Charlotte muralist and East Charlotte resident, added a companion piece with help from fellow muralist, Irisol Gonzalez.
 Both works share the same theme, “Eastside Pride.”

-Sharon was commissioned for the project by Collett Management, property managers of the shopping center.
+Sharon was commissioned for the project by Denice Abbott of DA Project Management.
 This is something Sharon says she’s seeing more and more in Charlotte.

 “People and businesses see it as important to create an environment and to differentiate themselves.
 Creating an interesting environment is really important.
 I like that it’s a trend, ” said Sharon.